Bootstrapping for Entrepreneurs

 - These businesses started with one good idea and evolved over time.

-- As the business grew the core values of working, enthusiasm and the zeal to advance along with need for investment changed.
+- As the business grew the core values of working, enthusiasm and the zeal to advance along with the need for investment changed.

 Therefore you will still need to brainstorm on whether an online business or a traditional business shop would be best run by bootstrapping.
 While bootstrapping gives entrepreneurs the independence to control and rule the pattern of operating their business- it should not be a barrier for making use of resources from outside when the necessity arrives.